La-BlueFrog/KickStart-V1/README.md

 KickStart-V1
 ============

-This Git provides some starting material to kickstart your projects on La BlueFrog :
+This Git provides some starting material to kickstart your projects on La BlueFrog-V1

+CAUTION: This is for V1.
+Software for La-BlueFrog V2 will be put on GitHub shortly.

 - Documentation : <br>
   .
 Structure of the example projects (see readme.txt)<br>